 A ready-to-use TRUE TEST®, contains up to 34 allergens and allergen mixes that are responsible for up to 80% of ACD.
 3 The allergens in TRUE TEST® require no preparation; the standardized allergens and allergen mixes are already incorporated into hypoallergenic, dehydrated, hydrophilic gels attached to a waterproof backing.
 Upon application of TRUE TEST®, perspiration and transepidermal water loss quickly rehydrate the dried gel layer, thereby releasing the allergens onto the skin.
 8,10 After 48 hours, TRUE TEST® is removed; reactions are then interpreted at 72 to 96 hours after test application.

 The homogeneous distribution of allergens helps to minimize the potential for false-positive and irritant reactions.
 To help ensure accurate testing and interpretation, the placement of allergens is standardized with TRUE TEST®.
 Allergen stability has been confirmed by in vitro studies, and an optimized allergen dose level has been determined by in vivo dose-response studies.
-12
+Reference 12

 The allergen doses in TRUE TEST® are sufficient to elicit allergic reactions in weakly sensitized patients, yet low enough to minimize the risk of iatrogenic sensitization.
 Because the allergens are dehydrated, there is minimal risk of allergen overflow and cross-contamination.
 With no need to mix and formulate allergens, TRUE TEST® minimizes preparation time.
-13
+Reference 13

 Unit packaging also contributes to reliability and short preparation time.
 Each test panel is wrapped in an airtight foil outer cover for protection from light and moisture.
 Each allergen patch is attached to an impermeable, flexible plastic backing that promotes optimal contact between skin and allergen, thereby maximizing allergen penetration.
 The occlusive backing and allergen patches are held firmly in place by a single piece of nonwoven, hypoallergenic, semi- occlusive surgical tape.
 The porous nature of the tape should minimize the risk of miliaria and irritation.